McSimp/Borderlands2SDK/README.md

 Browse to `%USERPROFILE%\Documents\My Games\Borderlands 2\WillowGame\Config\` and open up `WillowInput.ini`.
 You'll then want to search for `ConsoleKey=` and change that line to `ConsoleKey=Tilde` (or whatever key you want).

-### Injecting the DLL
+### Launching Borderlands 2 with the SDK

-After you've compiled the SDK you'll have a DLL called `BL2SDKDLL.dll` somewhere in `bin/Debug`.
-You'll now need to launch your game and use a DLL injector to inject it into the process.
-I've uploaded Winject to the [Downloads page](https://github.com/McSimp/Borderlands2SDK/downloads), so use that if you don't have your own.
+After you've compiled the SDK, just open up `bin\Debug\Launcher.exe`, make sure it has the right location for `Borderlands2.exe` and click 'Launch Game'.

 ### Profit

 After it's injected into the game, you'll have a Windows console open up and if you press your in-game console key, you should be able to see some various messages in that console too.

 Resources
 ---------